yimuchen/UserUtils/PlotUtils/doc/StandardizePlotting.md

 explicitly specifying the effective luminosity here, the program also looks for a
 @ROOT{TTree} of the name `Count` in the same file, and looks for a leaf entry called `OriginalEvents` to calculate the effective luminosity.
-To use this functionality, omit the `luminosity` entry in the json file.
-For more detail which entries can be omitted from the declaration, see the constructor for the class usr::plt::fmt::Process.
+To use this functionality, omit the `luminosity` entry in the JSON file.
+For more detail which entries can be omitted from the declaration, see the constructor for the class `usr::plt::fmt::Process`.

 Another example of defining a process is that for a data process, which will look something like: